+Conjecture 4 implies the $(1/2,0)$-approximation NP-hardness of Max UGP by the following reduction.
+Write each edge in an instance of the 2-to-2 game into two parallel edges, each of which has the same weight as the original edge and is equipped with one of the two disjoint permutations extracted from the original 2-to-2 relation.
+Thus Conjecture 4 implies Conjecture 6 holds true for $\rho=1/2$ by the similar technique in the first paragraph of this subsection.
+Since Conjecture 3 implies Conjecture 4, Conjecture 6 holds true for $\rho=1/2$ if Conjecture 3 holds true.

-In the end of this section, we establish a connection from Conjecture 6 to the Unique Game Conjecture by the following theorem.
+Finally, we establish a connection from Conjecture 6 to the Unique Game Conjecture by the following theorem.

 \begin{theorem} If Conjecture 6 holds true for any $\rho>0$, Conjecture 2 holds true. \end{theorem} \begin{proof} Suppose Conjecture 2 holds false, then for some $\zeta,\delta>0$, for any label size $k$, we can decide in polynomial time whether an instance of Min UGP with $k$ labels has a value more than $1-\delta$ or less than $\zeta$.
-We claim Conjecture 6 for $\rho=\min(\zeta,\delta)/2$ holds false.
+The author claims Conjecture 6 for $\rho=\min(\zeta,\delta)/2$ holds false.

 Given an instance $G=(V,E)$ of Min GUGP-PWT($\rho$), we construct an instance $G'=(V,E')$ of Min UGP as follows.
 Let $E'$ be the set of the edges in $E$ with positive weights.
 Let $f^{*}$ be the optimal labeling of $G$, and $f'$ be the optimal labeling of $G'$.
 Then $Val(G')=W_{G'}(f')/W^{+}_{G}$ and $Val(G)=W_{G}(f^{*})/\Sigma_{G}$.